Updated July 19th 2023

 Snacks that go with wine are not always easy to find.
-Wine and snacks are a great match, but you need to take into consideration the flavors involved when you are pairing wine and snacks.
+Wine and snacks can be a great match, but you need to take into consideration the flavors involved when you are pairing wine and snacks.
 Here you will find the best wine pairings for your favorite snacks, including chips, charcuterie, cheese and olives.

 When you pair wine and food (including snacks!) you need to take into consideration the characteristics of both the wine and the food to create a balanced combination.
 Does it sound complicated?
 In fact, it does not have to be very difficult.
 Just follow a few rules of thumb:

 Tips!
 The best wine and snack pairings are also a matter of personal taste.
 Why not try your favorite wine with your favourite snack?

 Chips are probably the most popular snack, and luckily they go very well with wine.
 Chips pair best with fresh and acidic wines.
 The acidity in the wine cuts through the fat in the chips, which creates a delicious match.
 The perfect wine pairing for chips is Champagne, but other sparkling wines such as Prosecco are also a good choice.

 If you want to have red wine together with your chips, make sure to choose one with high acidity.
 Chips are in fact a great example of a snack that pairs well with Cabernet Sauvignon.
 As long as the wine has good acidity you can choose among a wide range of wines!

 A charcuterie board usually consists of a variety of cured meats, and sometimes cheeses.
 Charcuterie pairs very well with a wide range of wines, but especially with light red wines or rosé wines with high acidity.
 Charcuterie usually goes well with light-bodied red wines, such as Beaujolais or Pinot Noir.
 Rosé wines, both still and sparkling, are great with different types of charcuterie.
 If you want a more full-bodied red wine, Cabernet Franc is a great choice.